bkomuves/hash-circuits/README.md

 - Keccak / SHA3: Keccak-224, Keccak-256, Keccak-384, Keccak-512 + the SHA3 versions
 - SHA3 XOFs: SHAKE128, SHAKE256
 - Blake2: BLAKE2s-256 and BLAKE2b-256
-- Poseidon2 (Merkle tree and sponge construction for the bn128 scalar field and t=3)
+- Poseidon2 (Merkle tree and sponge construction for the bn254 scalar field and t=3)
+- Griffin (permutation only; for the bn254 scalar field and t=3)
 - MiMC: MiMC and MiMC-Feistel block ciphers and hashes (Merkle-Damgard for MiMC and sponge for MiMC-Feistel; bn128 scalar field)

 Circom is a programming language describing arithmetic circuits and/or R1CS